haskell/ThreadScope/README.md

 ## Building from source

-Use `git clone` or `cabal unpack threadscope` to get the source and move into the threadscope directory.
+Use `git clone` or `cabal get threadscope` to get the source and move into the threadscope directory.

 ### Linux